return42/sphkerneldoc/doc/books/kernel-hacking/common-routines.rst

 *[MAY SLEEP: SEE BELOW]*

-These routines are used to dynamically request pointer-aligned chunks of memory, like malloc and free do in userspace, but ``kmalloc()`` takes an extra flag word.
+These routines are used to dynamically request pointer-aligned chunks of memory, like malloc and free do in userspace, but :c:func:`kmalloc()` takes an extra flag word.
 Important values:

 ``GFP_KERNEL``
     May sleep and swap to free memory.
 Only allowed in user context, but